x-Yabao/lvi_sam_localization/README.md

 - Use the **C++ boost serialization**, the system can change the folder map to binary format, so that reduce map loading time by more than 30%.
 - Real-time parameter tuning: The system can adjust algorithm parameters in real time according to the current robot working environment, CPU and memory usage, etc., to improve system performance.

-A video of the demonstration of the method can be found on [YouTube]().
+A video of this project can be found on [YouTube](https://youtu.be/ZFumQSqMsE0).

 <p align='center'>
     <img src="./doc/fig/localization.png" alt="drawing" width="800"/>